Hopkins Marine Station (1951 - Present)

 Hovden cannery closes (canning squid) in 1972.
 Hopkins uses it for storage.

-Colin Pittendrigh becomes director in 1976.
 Isabella Abbott and George J. Hollenberg publish Marine Algae of California.

 Boat Works becomes library, dive lockers, and front office in 1977.